-Hobart 140 vs Lincoln 140 both have duty cycles of 20% at 90 Amps.
+The Hobart 140 and the Lincoln 140 both have duty cycles of 20% at 90 Amps.
 Which is pretty good for welders at this end of the market.

 This means that at a 90 Amp setting you will be able to weld for two straight minutes before you must rest the welder for eight minutes.

-On the Hobart should you exceed the duty cycle the trip switch to prevent over heating cuts in.
-You must leave the welder 15 minutes so it is able to cool down before you can start welding again or risk damaging your welder.
+On the Hobart 140 should you exceed the duty cycle the trip switch to prevent over heating cuts in.
+You must leave the Hobart welder 15 minutes so it is able to cool down before you can start welding again.
+Or risk damaging your Hobart welder.

 For the Lincoln Electric the thermostatic protection automatically resets when the welder is cool enough.

-The Lincoln Electric Weld Pak also has a tapped dial that moves A through to D four tapped settings.
+The Lincoln Electric Weld Pak also has a tapped dial that moves from A through to D. This makes for four tapped settings.

-With similar output ranges for each machine, the Hobart just had the edge and is more flexible.
+With similar output ranges for each machine, the Hobart just had the edge with one more output setting.

-On the two the wire feed dial is infinitely variable, and goes from one to ten on the dial.
-Flexibility on fine tuning your welding is through playing with the wire feed settings.
+Outside of the tapped dials, further flexibility on fine tuning your welding is achieved through playing with the wire feed settings.

 On both welders there is a welding guide on the inside of the door to the cabinet.

-Each guide details settings for whether you are using flux-core or solid wire and shielding gas and the settings for the gauge of metal you are welding.
+Each guide details the settings for whether you are using flux-core welding wire or solid wire and shielding gas.
+Plus they advise on the settings for the gauge of metal you are welding.

-The guides tell you what settings to dial up on the output voltage dial and the suggested wire speed setting.
+The guides tell you what settings to dial up on each of the output voltage dials and the suggested wire speed setting.

-This makes it easier for beginners and skilled alike to get started.
+This makes it easier for beginners and the skilled alike to get their starting weld settings.

-I think with either MIG welder you'll want to do your own practice sessions on the materials your welding to find the right setting for you.
+I think with either MIG welder you'll want to do your own practice sessions on the materials you are welding to find the right settings for you.

-You may find the welders run hotter or colder than the settings for your particular situation.
+You may find the welders run hotter or colder than the settings for your particular workshop situation.

 Each welder comes with thermostatic protection just in case you exceed the duty cycle while you are welding.

-Hobart vs the Lincoln MIG welder - the two MIG welders use normal household 120V, 3 pin power and plug socket.
-The Hobart Handler wants 115V input voltage, the Lincoln Weld Pack 110V.
+The two MIG welders use normal household 120V, 3 pin power and plug socket.
+The Hobart Handler needs 115V input voltage, the Lincoln Weld Pack 110V.

-The pair need sockets that are on a 20 Amp fused circuit with a good earth as a minimum.
+To work well they need sockets that are on a 20 Amp fused circuit with a good earth.

 Though I would strongly suggest for both you get your local electrician to pay you a visit …